-^{} For comparison depreciation assumption is to straight line cost over 5 years
+For comparison depreciation assumption is to straight line cost over 5 years

-2.20 The table below compares the cost to buy and arrange separate vehicle maintenance for 1 x electric powered LGV 18t Gully Sucker compared to the diesel equivalent.
+- PAYG means Pay As You Go maintenance rather than fixed price maintenance - 2.20 The table below compares the cost to buy and arrange separate vehicle maintenance for 1 x electric powered LGV 18t Gully Sucker compared to the diesel equivalent.
 The electric version is more expensive to buy and separately maintain than the diesel version is to buy and separately maintain.
 The cheapest option is to lease a diesel equivalent.